Kenadia/authorship.io/README.md

 Start a local blockchain instance by running `ganache-cli` in a tab.
-With Ganache running, compile and deploy the Authorship contract with `trufle compile && truffle migrate`.
+With Ganache running, compile and deploy the Authorship contract with `truffle compile && truffle migrate`.
 Run tests using `truffle test`.

 With the contract deployed, you can run the development server for the web app